dangyogi/tile-layout/README.md

     angle defaults to 0.

-To compose a step out of sequence of smaller steps:
+To compose a step out of a sequence of smaller steps:

     sequence:
         steps:
             - <step>

     Each step may include skip: <exp>.
+The step is skipped if skip is true.
+    This allows for alternative "plan A"/"plan B" steps within a sequence.

 To repeat a step (either horizontally, or vertically, or at an angle):